-- Our CEO received 81% of his 2015 total compensation in contingent, performance-based incentives.
-For our other named executive officers, the average percentage of contingent, performance-based compensation was 67%.
-See more details on page 44. - Our short- and long-term performance metrics all tie directly to management's system of six key priority areas of strategic financial and operational objectives necessary for the Company to achieve its aspiration of becoming the best-operated energy company in North America and a force for growth and prosperity in the communities where we live and serve.
-These are the same metrics that management uses to assess the Company's progress towards those goals. - Our long-term plan awards include a mix of restricted shares and performance shares designed in part to encourage executive stock ownership.
+- Our CEO received 77% of his 2016 total compensation in contingent, performance-based incentives.
+For our other named executive officers, the average percentage of contingent, performance-based compensation was 65%.
+See more details on page 36. - Our short-term and long-term performance metrics all tie directly to our system of priorities (see above).
+These are the same metrics that management uses to assess the Company's progress toward our aspiration of becoming the best-operated energy company in North America and a force for growth and prosperity in the communities where we live and serve. - Our long-term plan awards include a mix of restricted shares and performance shares designed in part to encourage executive stock ownership.
 The Board's Organization and Compensation Committee has not issued stock options under this plan since 2010. - Our equity compensation plan forbids buyouts of "underwater" stock options.
 The Company has never bought or repriced "underwater" stock options. - Our equity compensation plan requires a minimum twelve month vesting period for equity awards.
-The Company's typical practice is to require a three-year vesting period for equity awards and the Company has never issued equity awards with less than a one-year vesting period.
+The Company's typical practice is to require a three-year vesting period for equity awards and the Company has never issued equity awards with less than a one-year vesting period. - Our Board has adopted a "clawback" policy that provides that, in the event of an accounting restatement due to material noncompliance with federal securities laws, the Company may recover excess performance-based compensation awarded to current or former officers during the three-year period preceding the restatement.

-- Our Board has adopted a "clawback" policy that provides that, in the event of an accounting restatement due to material noncompliance with federal securities laws, the Company may recover excess performance-based compensation awarded to current or former officers during the three-year period preceding the restatement. - Our executive Change-In-Control Severance Agreements do not include excise tax gross-ups. - We have eliminated the automatic vesting of equity issued under our Long Term Incentive Plan upon a change in control of the Company, unless an acquiring or surviving entity fails to replace or affirm the existing equity awards with awards by the surviving company.
+- Our executive Change-In-Control Severance Agreements do not include excise tax gross-ups. - We have eliminated the automatic vesting of equity issued under our Long-Term Incentive Plan upon a change in control of the Company, unless an acquiring or surviving entity fails to replace or affirm the existing equity awards with awards by the surviving company.

-Items for Shareholder Vote at this Meeting:
+Items for Shareholder Vote at this Meeting

-At the 2016 Annual Meeting shareholders will vote on the following proposals:
+At the 2017 Annual Meeting shareholders will vote on the following proposals:

-- Proposal 1: Elect twelve members of the Board of Directors for one year terms ending in 2016. - Proposal 2: Ratify the appointment of PricewaterhouseCoopers LLP as our independent auditors; - Proposal 3: Provide a nonbinding vote to approve the Company's executive compensation; - Proposal 4: Vote on a shareholder proposal relating to political contributions disclosure; and - Proposal 5: Vote on a shareholder proposal relating to distributed generation.
+- Proposal 1: Elect twelve members of the Board of Directors for one year terms ending in 2018; - Proposal 2: Ratify the appointment of PricewaterhouseCoopers LLP as our independent auditors; - Proposal 3: Provide a nonbinding vote to approve the Company's executive compensation; - Proposal 4: Provide a nonbinding vote on the frequency of advisory votes to approve executive compensation; and - Proposal 5: Vote on a shareholder proposal to publish an assessment of long-term impacts on the company's portfolio of public policies and technological advances consistent with limiting global warming to no more than two degrees Celsius over pre-industrial levels.